pyapp-kit/pydantic-compat/README.md

 then you need to do a lot of name adaptation depending on the runtime pydantic version.
 This package does that for you.

-It does *not* do any significantly complex translation of API logic.
+It does _not_ do any significantly complex translation of API logic.
 For custom types, you will still likely need to add class methods to support both versions of pydantic.

+It also does not prevent you from needing to know a what's changing under the hood in pydantic 2.
+You should be running tests on both versions of pydantic to ensure your library works as expected.
+This library just makes it much easier to support both versions in a single codebase without a lot of ugly conditionals and boilerplate.

 ## Usage